webix-hub/docs/data/datatable/styling.md

 As the value of the attribute you can specify:

-- the name of the appropriate css class;
+- the name of the appropriate CSS class;
-- an object containing the css properties.
+- an object containing the CSS properties.

 <img src="datatable/styling_a_column.png"></img>